andreistefanciprian/terraform-kubernetes-gke-cluster/readme.md

 # Google Kubernetes Engine (GKE) Cluster with Terraform

-This repository contains Terraform code that automate the provisioning of a GKE cluster and associated resources on Google Cloud Platform (GCP).
+This repository contains Terraform code that automates the provisioning of a GKE cluster and associated resources in Google Cloud Platform (GCP).

 The primary components include:
 * Private GKE Cluster with Public Endpoint and Workload Identity enabled.